intuition-dev/INTUITION2/zbak/p/md.md

 ---

 class: center, middle
-# Low-code + Low-tech = 10X faster web app development.
+# Less code = 10X faster web app development.

 ## With MetaBake's modern development, it is not about replacing your tech  stack with another tech stack.
 ## It is about eliminating it!